 New research project on BPAN in Tübingen

-"I am glad and thrilled that we have found such a renowned and committed comrade-in-arms in Professor Proikas-Cezanne in the fight against BPAN," says Markus Nielbock, father of seven-year-old Emilia, who suffers from BPAN, and second chairman of "Hoffnungsbaum e.V.". " We will support her and Professor Synofzik to the best of our ability."
+"I am delighted and thrilled that we have found such a renowned and committed comrade-in-arms in the fight against BPAN in Professor Proikas-Cezanne," says Markus Nielbock, father of seven-year-old Emilia, who suffers from BPAN, and second chairman of "Hoffnungsbaum e.V.".
+"We will do everything we can to support her and Professor Synofzik."

 Contact us

-Prof. Dr. rer.
-NAT.
+Prof. Dr. rer. nat.
 Tassula Proikas-Cezanne

 University of Tübingen